Cull Canyon Regional Recreation Area: Reservoir sedimentation issue

+In 2014, the San Jose Mercury-News, a local newspaper, reported that the Cull Creek Reservoir Dam would likely be drained soon because it had been judged as seismically unsafe.
+This hazard was caused by tons of sediment that had deposited since the dam was constructed in 1963.

 By 2014, the water layer was estimated to be only 6 feet deep.
 The Alameda County Flood Control Manager, Hank Ackerman, said that the reservoir receives 12,000 to 20,000 cubic yards of silt and debris every year, which is trapped behind the dam.
 He added that the problem had reached a point where it caused a massive fish kill in August 2013, and that EBRPD had ceased to restock the reservoir with fish.